-Black Country Living Museum Visitor Centre, Dudley, Birmingham
+Black Country Living Museum RIBA Competition, Dudley, Birmingham

 The Black Country Living Museum is a world class heritage attraction in the heart of the Black Country, telling the unique story of the first industrial landscape worldwide.